Kleen-Lab/bipolar_rereferencing/README.md

 ## Files of interest

-Run the ```master_script.m``` file to generate the analyses and figures.
+Run the ```master_bipolar_2025.m``` file to generate all analyses and figures.
 Information to run all analysis and plots is included in the master_script and the functions it calls.

 The supplementary figure 1 requires python and R to recreate .
 Refer to ```supp_figure_1_stats.R``` and ```bipolar_supplementary1.py```.